Sleep and exercise improve cognitive skills for 24 hours

 In contrast, a sedentary daily routine was associated with worse cognitive performance over the following 24 hours.

-On the other hand, sleep also provided improved cognitive abilities the next day.
-Participants who slept more than six hours a night showed a better result.
-The scientists explain this by the fact that with longer sleep, participants were more often in the deep sleep phase, which is associated with improved memory.
+On the other hand, sleep also ensured improved cognitive performance the following day.
+Participants who slept more than six hours a night showed better results.
+The scientists explain this by the fact that with longer sleep, participants were more likely to be in the deep sleep phase, which is associated with improved memory.

-Earlier, in another study, scientists found out how poor sleep impairs memory.
-It turned out that the processing of past experiences continues for a long time, so both one-time and long-term sleep disturbances worsen memory.
-At the same time, alternating lack of sleep and normal rest does not help.
+In another study, researchers previously discovered how poor sleep impairs memory.
+It turned out that processing experiences takes a long time, so both one-time and long-term sleep disruptions impair memory.
+However, alternating between sleep deprivation and adequate rest does not help.

 From DrMoro